brnonm/Scaffolder/README.md

     8. Map the laravel project on your brand new .yalm file Open the homestead.yaml file (located at Homestead folder) on your prefered text editor (ex: Sublime Text)

-            7.1 under the section 'folders' remove the example content and add: (notice that the starting tabs are crutial and if not respected this may not work)
+            a) under the section 'folders' remove the example content and add: (notice that the starting tabs are crutial and if not respected this may not work)

             - map: REPLACE_BY_PATH_IN_YOUR_SYSTEM/Scaffolder
               to: /home/vagrant/Scaffolder

-    8.2 under the section 'sites' remove the example content and add: (notice that the starting tabs are crutial and if not respected this may not work)
+            b) Under the section 'sites' remove the example content and add: (notice that the starting tabs are crutial and if not respected this may not work)

             - map: scaffolder.local
               to: /home/vagrant/Scaffolder/public